LABOR LAW (ROYAL DECREE M/51)

 Platinum, High Green & Medium Green Range:

-- Apply for new expatriate worker visas.
+- Application for new expatriate worker labour visas.

-- Change expatriate workers’ occupations.
+- Change the occupation of expatriate workers.

-- Immediate counting in the Nitaqat program.
+- Immediate counting towards the Nitaqat program.

 Low Green Range:

-- Cannot change expatriate workers’ occupations.
+- Cannot change occupation for expatriate workers.

-- Immediate inclusion in the Nitaqat program.
+- Immediate counting towards the Nitaqat program.

-- Cannot change expatriate workers’ occupations.
+- Cannot change occupation for expatriate workers.

 2. Social Insurance Law

-BREAK-DOWN OF GOSI CONTRIBUTION:
+BREAKDOWN OF GOSI CONTRIBUTION:

 Compliance and Penalties: